yunline/OLG4P/README.md

 Remarks:
 1. 'AugAssign' (e.g. `a+=1`) is not implmented.
-2. 'while-else', 'for-else', 'continue' and 'break' are implmented.
+2. 'while-else', 'for-else', 'continue' and 'break' are not implmented.
 3. 'from-import' is not implmented.